Cultural and Social Studies at the Max-Weber-Kolleg

 In the module Colloquium, projects of fellow Max-Weber-Kolleg colleagues are presented and critically discussed on the basis of a written submission which has to be sent one week before the colloquium date (maximum 20 pages).
 The colloquium serves to present, discuss and revise your work especially in an interdisciplinary context.
 The participants will become familiar with the Weberian Research Programme – they will learn to critically evaluate other research projects, to change their perspective and to participate in an interdisciplinary discussion culture.
 Participants in this programme must take part in five to seven colloquia per semester.

-The application (no photo!) should be submitted by August 31 or February 28.
-A decision by the committee will be reached by, respectively, September or March and accepted applicants should expect to begin their studies in October or April.
+The application (no photo!) should be submitted by November 30 of the year.
+A decision by the committee will be reached by January and accepted applicants should expect to begin their studies in April (beginning of the summer term).

 Please note: Applications containing a personal photo will not be considered!